FullHuman/purgecss/CONTRIBUTING.md

 ### Development Workflow

-After cloning Purgecss, run `npm i` to fetch its dependencies.
+After cloning Purgecss, run `npm i && npm run bootstrap` to fetch its dependencies.
 Then, you can run several commands:

-* `npm run dev` will build cjs and es module of all PurgeCSS packages in their `lib` folder and watch for changes.
+* `npm run build` will build cjs and es module of all PurgeCSS packages in their `lib` folder.
 * `npm run lint` checks the code style.
 * `npm test` runs the complete test suite.
 * `npm test -- --watch` runs an interactive test watcher.